Health Care Fraud

 - Credit Card Fraud: Under Texas Penal Code § 32.31, an individual can be charged a credit card fraud offense if they buy a credit or debit card from a person, they know is not the issuer of the credit card or if they steal a credit card.
 This offense can result in a state jail felony or a felony of the third-degree conviction.

 - Money Laundering: The crime of laundering money is prosecuted under Texas Penal Code Section 34.02.
 The term “money laundering” is best described as the illegal process of making large amounts of money generated by a criminal activity.
 Money laundering charges can range from first-degree felony to state jail felony.

 Healthcare fraud can occur in several different forms, from misrepresenting material facts to gain a healthcare benefit or billing for services that never occurred.
-At Law Office of Michael J. Price, P.C., our Georgetown fraud attorneys handle all types of healthcare fraud claims, including cases involving:
+At Price & Twine, PLLC, our Georgetown fraud attorneys handle all types of healthcare fraud claims, including cases involving:

 - Billing for services never performed

 - Misrepresentation of the type or level of service provided